EkkoLii/An-inertial-navigation-Design/README.md

 ```

 ## How to use
+Download the installation package and run it in qt creator.

 ## Code structure
 We divide them into 4 parts: Display, Navigation(path_planning), IMU data processing(from IMU), trigger of data update.